Electronic Bloch oscillation in a pristine monolayer graphene

 Many aspects of Bloch oscillation can be obtained by a single band description via using the dispersion relation to derive the semi-classical velocity of the particle.
-In this paper, based on the electronic structure under tight-binding approximation, we derive the motion of an electron in pristine monolayer graphene subjected to a constant external field.
+In this work, based on the electronic structure under tight-binding approximation, we derive the motion of an electron in pristine monolayer graphene subjected to a constant external field.
 Within such a simple and efficient way, our results show several interesting phenomena of the electronic Bloch oscillation in graphene.
+For example, when the electric field is applied in one direction, the oscillation disappears in the x direction in a special condition, while it never happen in the y direction.
+Due to the linear dispersion relation, the amplitude and period of the oscillation are doubled as the particle passes through Dirac points, and its trajectory is almost a circle.
 In the following, we firstly derive the general formula of the motion of an electron based on the dispersion relations, and then we analyze the properties of the Bloch oscillation.

 A monolayer graphene is well known for its honeycomb structure, and its dispersion relation can be written as\cite{neto}